George-Lion/Conditional-Profile-Card/README.md

 # Conditional Profile Card

+A ternary operator is an operator which has three operands or arguments.
+Using this operator we can go from having several lines of code to have a single one.

+The purpose of this exercise is to execute a command that renders a user profile in which you can complete your data through a form, to do this using the ternary operators together with the string interpolation in the HTML tags called in the same JavaScript file, this way we can make our file render all the information entered by the user.

 Note: Make sure that you have node.js installed in your computer by typing in your terminal:

 ```bash